Nederlandse Spoorwegen: Fares and tickets

 A NS Dagretour (one-time chip card), from Rijssen to Almelo and back.

-You can travel using contactless payments on all Dutch public transport: on all domestic trains, metros, trams and busses, nationwide.
-Using contactless payments, you travel 2nd class, regular full price.
-The price is the same as using the anonymous ov-chipcard (see below).
-You do not need an app or ticket, nor do you have to register or signup to use this.
-Apple Pay, Google Pay and many contactless debit and credit cards can directly be used.
+One can travel using contactless payment on all Dutch public transport: on all domestic trains, metros, trams and buses, nationwide.
+Using contactless to travel provides a passenger with a full-price second-class ticket.
+The price is the same as using the anonymous OV-chipcard (see below).
+One does not need an app or ticket, nor do you have to register or signup to use this.
+Apple Pay, Google Pay and many contactless debit and credit cards are accepted.

-Travelling using contactless works as following: At the start of your journey, place your smartphone or bank card in front of the reader to check-in.
-At the end of your journey, or if you transfer, check-out at the same way.
+Travelling using contactless works as follows: At the start of your journey, place your smartphone or bank card on the reader to check-in.
+At the end of your journey, or if you transfer to a different operator, check-out in the same way.
 If you use a bank card, be sure to remove it from your wallet, to ensure that the system uses the right card.
 The costs will be shown in your bank transfer statement the next day, along with a website link and code to get your travel itinerary.

 The OV-chipkaart is another common form of fare payment.
 Single or return tickets, used by incidental travellers and tourists, are available at ticket machines and service counters at a surcharge of €1.50.
-They are a disposable use-once only.
-It is possible to buy e-tickets online on the Dutch Railways website.
-E-tickets can also be purchased on the Belgian NMBS/SNCB B-Europe website.
+These are disposable and single-use only.
+It is possible to buy e-tickets online on the NS website, as well as on the Belgian NMBS/SNCB B-Europe website.
 For long-term use, season tickets are available.

 Travelling with these cards and tickets, one has to register starting a journey (check-in) and ending it (check out) at the destination.
 One always has to travel away from the point of one's latest check-in.
 Thus, in the case of a voluntary detour, one has to check out and check in to register starting a new journey.

-Travellers need to be aware of the various companies other than the Nederlandse Spoorwegen.
-One needs to check out with one company and check in with another on some stations.
-There is common tariff system with four smaller passenger train operating companies: Keolis Nederland and Connexxion in the centre and the east, Veolia on the 'Maaslijn' and 'Heuvellandlijn' in the southeast, Arriva in the north and most of the east of the country and on the 'Merwede-Lingelijn' (from Dordrecht to Geldermalsen).
+Travellers need to be aware of the various train operators other than the Nederlandse Spoorwegen.
+One needs to check out with one and check in with another if transferring at some stations.
+There is a common tariff system with four smaller passenger train operators: Keolis Nederland and Connexxion in the centre and the east, Veolia on the 'Maaslijn' and 'Heuvellandlijn' in the southeast, Arriva in the north and most of the east of the country and on the 'Merwede-Lingelijn' (from Dordrecht to Geldermalsen).

 The OV-chipkaart is also used on buses and trams, where hourly tickets are for sale for those who have too little credit to travel but enough cash.